-Please note the Spider S2 or Spider S1 can no longer be updated.
-This is only for the Spider S3 or later.
+Please note the Spider 2 or Spider 1 can no longer be updated.
+This is only for the Spider 3 or later.
 If you're unsure which Spider you have, please read this article.
-Follow the instructions for updating the Spider S4 Keypad to get the latest features on this.
+Follow the instructions for updating the Spider 4 Keypad to get the latest features on this.

 Installing the Updating Application:

-Note - If you have a version of the updating application from before 2014, please use add and remove programmes on your computer to remove the old one first.
-Supported operating systems for the updater are Windows 7 and Windows 8.
-Windows XP and below, and Mac OS are not compatible with the spidertracks updater.
+Note - If you have a version of the Windows updating application from before April 2016 (older than v1.0.10), please use add and remove programs on your computer to remove the old one first.
+Supported operating systems for the updater are Windows 7, Windows 8 and Windows 10.
+Windows XP and below are not compatible with the Spidertracks updater.

-- Please click here to download the spidertracks updater.
+- Please click here to download the Spidertracks Updater (Windows).